WylieYYYY/wylieyyyy.gitlab.io/data/pages/codedump/pipes.glsl/README.md

 Fragment shader is not the optimal way to perform this task, but it can be run everywhere with online shader sharing platform with tweaking.
-Also, it is one of the easier ways to create aprocedurally generated screensaver.
+Also, it is one of the easier ways to create a procedurally generated screensaver.

 ### General flow of execution